Earth Notes: SPAM's Carbon Footprint @HomeUpdated 2019-04-22 12:01 GMT

-(Side note: from the moment my company connected to the 'live' Internet in the early 90s as one of the UK's first ISPs, we have run a firewall.
+(Back story: from the moment that my company connected to the 'live' Internet in the early 90s as one of the UK's first ISPs, we have run a firewall.
 Thus we have paid an energy cost to defend ourselves.
-Indeed, almost the very first packets I logged from our shiny new live connection were attempts to hack or SPAM us, in those days from South America...)
+Indeed, almost the very first packets I logged on our shiny new live connection were attempts to hack or SPAM us, in those days from South America...)

 I use plenty of services hosted outside my home, such as DNS, mail and Web alternatives/secondaries.
 Never mind the entire network infrastructure that is the Internet.
 I wondered if I could estimate how much of my carbon footprint at home could be attributed to fighting off unsolicited and unwanted offers of sexy photos, guaranteed penis pills, how to MAKE MONEY FAST, power my house for free forever for only $49, and even how to buy cheap banner ads in the Daily Mail.
 Oh dear.

 A slight complication is that my server is powered year-round off-grid.
 When there's anough left over even my Internet connection FTTC box and router are pulled off-grid too.
 And my laptop can run off-grid, manually.

 Even when back on grid, my home grid-tie solar PV system generates about double our house's actual electricity consumption.
 Thus covering the carbon for that and the natural gas that still heats our home and our hot water.

 Also, the carbon cost of keeping out the bad guys isn't just in my router and firewall and wasted network bandwidth.
 Nor does it stop at the fact that none of the CPUs involved get to idle properly or for long enough by being forever woken by SPAMmers' packets, for example.
 Also, SPAM that makes it past those defences that I have to waste brainpower on uses energy from food, which is some of the most carbon intense going.
 Energy efficiency is hard when your servers are being prodded by the bad guys at least every minute for 20+ years!